goabstract/Awesome-Design-Tools/README.md

 - [OmniGraffle](https://www.omnigroup.com/omnigraffle/) — сreate beautiful diagrams and designs with this powerful and easy to use app.![mac.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/mac.svg)
 - [OptimalSort](https://www.optimalworkshop.com/optimalsort) — card sorting tool that allows you to understand how people categorize content in your UI.
 - [Treejack](https://www.optimalworkshop.com/treejack) — upload your proposed sitemap to see how a user would move through your site.
+- [UXtweak Card Sorting](https://www.uxtweak.com/card-sort-tool) — organize your website content to perfection.
+Create intuitive navigation menus where users will no longer be lost.
+- [UXtweak Tree Testing](https://www.uxtweak.com/treetest-tool) — make your navigation menu intuitive.
+Quickly evaluate the findability of topics in your navigation menu.
 - [WriteMaps](https://writemaps.com/) — create sitemaps that impress!
 Plan out the pages and content for your next website project in a visual, fun, and beautiful manner.

 </article>